jamesainslie/mdview/README.md

 ## Installation

 ### From Chrome Web Store
-1. Visit the [MDView page on Chrome Web Store](#) (coming soon)
-2. Click "Add to Chrome"
-3. Grant file access permissions when prompted
+Coming soon!
+MDView will be available on the Chrome Web Store.

 ### From Source
 1. Clone this repository: